lawrennd/old_talks/_ml/includes/posterior-computation-gaussian.md

 \subsection{Computing the Posterior}

-\notes{
-We will now attampt to compute the *posterior distribution*.
+\notes{We will now attampt to compute the *posterior distribution*.
 In the lecture we went through the maths that allows us to compute the posterior distribution for $\mappingVector$.
 This distribution is also Gaussian,}
 $$
 p(\mappingVector | \dataVector, \inputVector, \dataStd^2) = \gaussianDist{\mappingVector}{\meanVector_\mappingScalar}{\covarianceMatrix_\mappingScalar}
 $$